-These markets are ripe for disruption by companies offering a solution which can solve the issues facing both companies and consumers.
-If advertising can be better targeted, it will improve the efficiency and return on investment for sellers, while reducing frustration for consumers, who will now receive information on products they actually want, when they want them.
+These markets are ripe for disruption if someone can offer a solution which solves the issues facing both brands and consumers.
+If advertising can be better targeted, it will improve the efficiency and return on investment for sellers, while reducing frustration for consumers.

 If loyalty programs are easier to manage and points fungible (i.e. transferrable for other assets) then they are worth collecting.
 Which is where the Momentum Token ICO comes in.

 This Momentum Token is the brainchild of MobileBridge , a mobile app which allows companies to reach their customers at the perfect time to make their sales pitch.

 The app considers a variety of data offered by the consumer, including geo-location, time and weather.
 MobileBridge already has an impressive list of customers, including Burger King and Danish hypermarket chain Bilka.

 This planned extension to the existing business model using blockchain technology is designed to add a whole new layer of functionality to the existing platform as well as a larger client-base.

 The project’s white-paper is well-presented and thorough.
 Also available is a “light-paper” offering an overview of current problems and the solutions offered by the Momentum Token.